yingkaisha/keras-unet-collection/README.md

 ----------

-`keras_unet_collection.models` contains functions that configure keras models with user-specific hyper-parameter options.
+`keras_unet_collection.models` contains functions that configure keras models with hyper-parameter options.

 * Pre-trained ImageNet backbones are supported for U-net, U-net++, Attention U-net, and UNET 3+.
 * Deep supervision is supported for U-net++, UNET 3+, and U^2-Net.